 - Service Projects – to be scheduled by groups

 It is vital that you and your employer understand and honor these commitments.
 If you are unable to commit to this schedule, please do not apply at this time.

-Selection Process – Application is a two-part process: (1) submit an electronic application to the Leadership Kitsap office by April 15, 2015 and (2) a personal interview.
+Selection Process – Application is a two-part process: (1) submit an electronic application to the Leadership Kitsap office and (2) a personal interview.

-Tuition – Tuition for the current curriculum year is $1950.
+Tuition – Tuition for the next curriculum year is $2500.
 At least $250 must be paid by the participant.
 The balance is usually paid by the participant’s employer or sponsoring organization.
 Partial scholarships are available.
+There are no refunds.